mathonto/eMaps/README.md

 # eMaps

+Routing planner for electrically-powered vehicles, such as eCars or eBikes, based on OpenStreetMap data.

 ## Documentation
 Visit the [doc](doc) folder for further documentation, i.e. a presentation and a paper about this project.